An introduction to the mausoleum of the DPRK leaders in Pyongyang.

 The Mausoleum Chamber

 The bodies of both President Kim Il Sung and General Kim Jong Il lie in state in glass coffins in separate rooms.
-Entering the mausoleum, you will go through a large door that blasts air like a hairdryer.
+Entering the mausoleum, you will go through a large door that blasts air like a hairdryer to remove dust.
 After going through this, you will then go through the main doors to the mausoleum chamber.

 You will then enter with your group to the centre of the hall.
 In rows of four, you will make a bow at the feet and both sides of the body.
 You should pass by the head and not stop to take a bow here.
 You will then walk out of the room in one line.